mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Turbo Streams

 The purpose of [Turbo Streams](https://turbo.hotwired.dev/handbook/streams) is to enable page updates in fragments.
-For example, when a page displays a list of breweries and a new beer is added or deleted, instead of performing a complete page reload, a single brewery can be appended or removed from the list in response to a change.
+For example, when a page displays a list of breweries and a new beer is added or deleted, instead of performing a full page reload, a single brewery can be appended or removed from the list in response to a change.

 In modern web applications, achieving this kind of behavior often involves having a separate server-side REST API or GraphQL API, commonly referred to as the back-end, to provide the necessary information in JSON format.
 The front-end queries this back-end, receives the JSON data, and renders the required HTML while updating the DOM accordingly by using logic written in JavaScript.